 A final check of the data is done by the reporting agencies.
-SBVWCD sends out a draft EI to all data providers.
+SBVWCD provides the draft EI on its website so it is available to all data providers.
 Any error reported by the data providers is addressed and corrected before the Final EI is approved.